 French glitches put technology under review

-Paris, Jan 12 (AFP) The debate on using technology to help football referees took a twist as the French league suspended its use of goal-line reviews following some "serious dysfunctions".
+The debate on using technology to help football referees took a twist on Thursday as the French league suspended its use of goal-line reviews following some "serious dysfunctions".

 The goal-line technology (GLT) system, provided by German company GoalControl, was "suspended immediately" by French football authorities after incidents in League Cup games on Wednesday between Amiens and Paris Saint-Germain and Angers and Montpellier.